annaesvensson/yellow-install/readme.md

 ## How to install a website

-Download Datenstrom Yellow and follow the installation instructions.
-You are greeted with a hello and see a selection of [languages](https://github.com/annaesvensson/yellow-language).
+[Follow the installation instructions](https://datenstrom.se/yellow/help/how-to-get-started).
+You are greeted with a hello, can create a user account and select your [language](https://github.com/annaesvensson/yellow-language).
 The installer helps you with setting up your website and makes sure all installation requirements have been met.
-If there are technical problems during installation your website will display an error message and a link to the [troubleshooting](https://datenstrom.se/yellow/help/troubleshooting).
+If there are problems during installation your website will display an error message and a link to the [troubleshooting](https://datenstrom.se/yellow/help/troubleshooting).
 But on most web servers your website will be immediately available.
 The most important things are included.
-[Get started](https://datenstrom.se/yellow/help/how-to-get-started).

 ## How to skip the installation